-*The driver – The largest savings on fuel and maintenance costs can be realized by the driver of the vehicle.
-One that does not drive aggressively, such as speeding, rapidly accelerating and frequently hitting the brakes, can save the most.
 Driving in a manner such as described above, and making aggresive manouvers, can lower fuel mileage by as much as 33 percent on the highway.
-Going faster than 50 miles per hour not only uses fuel more inefficiently, it can pose a hazard which may lead to repair bills.
-If it’s available, use the cruise control.
-This also increases the car’s gas mileage.
+Going faster than 50 miles per hour not only uses fuel more inefficiently, it can pose a hazard to yourself and others, which may lead to expensive repair and potential doctor bills.
+If it’s available, use the cruise control of your vehicle, this also increases the car’s gas mileage.
 Learn how to maintain your vehcile and make your car last forever.

-*Plan ahead – Before setting out on any trip that will require multiple stops, be sure to plan them out.
+Before setting out on any trip that will require multiple stops, be sure to plan them out.
 Combine errands into one trip rather than spacing them out over several days.
 Make sure the route you’re goint to take is familiar and set it up so there is little or no backtracking.
-When traveling some place that is unknown, be sure to have directions.
+When traveling to some place that is unknown to you, be sure to have directions.
 Nothing wastes more fuel than being lost and driving unnecessary miles in the wrong direction.

 Cutting expenses has become a necessary part of everyday living for most people.
 When it comes to cars, better driving habits and continued maintenance can lead to big savings down the line.